palak363/AngryBirds-GUI-Game/README.md

   - The game provides feedback with sound effects when birds hit targets or collide with blocks.

 ### **Project Structure**

-The project is organized into several main classes and modules, each handling a specific part of the game:

 - **AngryBirds**: The main class responsible for initializing the game and managing different screens.
 It handles transitions between screens, such as switching from the start screen to the level screen and from one level to the next.